ben--wood/Synology.NET/readme.md

 Author  : Allan Brunskill
 Contact : abrunskill[at]yahoo.co.uk

+Thanks Allan - this fork is a quick update as our Synology NAS was running v2 of their API.

->This is a complete C# .net 4.0 client implementation of the Synology DiskStation API found at https://www.google.co.uk/?q=synology%20api based on Synology_File_Station_API_Guide.pdf.
+>This is a complete C# .net 4.0 client implementation of the Synology DiskStation API found at https://www.google.co.uk/?q=synology%20api based on Synology_File_Station_API_Guide.pdf (https://global.download.synology.com/download/Document/DeveloperGuide/Synology_File_Station_API_Guide.pdf).

 A nuget package is available at https://www.nuget.org/packages/Synology.NET which you can add by running the following command in the NuGet package console.
 ```